 Products and people move with ease in Colorado Springs, where connectivity and reliability are the backbone of business.
 Strategically centralized, Colorado Springs offers access to a web of east-west and north-south interstates.
-Transportation in Colorado Springs soars at the Colorado Springs Airport, home to Amazon distribution centers and, in 2021, Southwest Airlines.
+Transportation in Colorado Springs soars at the Colorado Springs Airport, home to Amazon distribution centers and Southwest Airlines.
 Electric reliability and low costs are an added benefit for data centers like SAP America and businesses of all types.

 Connections that take business to new places

 From manufacturers to defense contractors, Colorado Springs businesses are strategically located in the central part of the U.S.

 Interstate 25 runs conveniently through the city and intersects with Interstate 70 for broad east-west access.
 With a $419 million investment, the I-25 gap project added one new express lane in each direction, widened shoulders, rebuilt five bridges, and created four new wildlife crossings.
 This work was done to streamline the short trip between Colorado Springs and Denver.
 Interstate interconnectivity means commutes to ports in Texas and California take less than one day.

 With 300 days of sunshine and infrequent snowfall, roads remain clear and open for travel.